Cf. the Railway Regulations, Chs. 8 and 9.

 The following guidelines have been provided for use by Bane NOR’s operational traffic control in order to restore designated rail services as quickly as possible in the event of disruptions.

-As a general rule, trains that are on time must be continue to be on time.
+Fundamentally, trains that are on time must be continue to be on time.

 The further guidelines for exceptions are related to the timetable valid at any given time and are issued by Bane NOR just before each new timetable period.
 The RUs will be informed of the planned formulation of these guidelines during their participation in the capacity allocation process.